CarlosManuelRodr/yahoo-fin/README.md

 # yahoo_fin

-Fork of yahoo_fin package from http://theautomatic.net/yahoo_fin-documentation/ with support for intraday data retrieval.
+Fork of yahoo_fin package from http://theautomatic.net/yahoo_fin-documentation/ with support for intraday data retrieval and user agent rotator.

 ### ***What is yahoo_fin?***